 Frequently Asked Questions

 Experience is crucial in the craft of wedding photography.
-I've been shooting professionally for over 18 years, and have personally captured about 800 weddings, huge and tiny, traditional and unconventional, in a wide variety of locations and lighting conditions.
+I've been shooting professionally for over 18 years, and have personally captured over 800 weddings, huge and tiny, traditional and unconventional, in a wide variety of locations and lighting conditions.

 Chances are very good that the answer to this question is yes, as I've worked at most of the wedding venues in New Orleans and the surrounding area.
 And it is indeed helpful to already be familiar with a venue.
 But even if I have not shot at your particular venue, rest assured that my many years of experience means that I've at least shot at a very similar location, and am able to quickly evaluate the photographic challenges and positive attributes of a space.